Emerald Bay State Park

 Emerald Bay State Park on the southwest area of Lake Tahoe is home to park is home to Eagle Falls and Vikingsholm, a 38-room mansion that is one of the finest examples of Scandinavian architecture in...
 Read More

 Emerald Bay State Park on the southwest area of Lake Tahoe is home to park is home to Eagle Falls and Vikingsholm, a 38-room mansion that is one of the finest examples of Scandinavian architecture in the western hemisphere.
-The views from any part of the Bay are fantastic.
-The park contains the only island in Lake Tahoe, Fannette Island where a small teahouse was built by the owner of the Vikingsholm Castle.
-The park is accessible by State Route 89 near the southwest shore of the lake.
-Emerald Bay is one of Lake Tahoe's most photographed and popular locations.
-In 1969, Emerald Bay was recognized as a National Natural Landmark by the federal Department of the Interior.
-In 1994, California State Parks included the surrounding water of the bay as a part of the park, making Emerald Bay one of the first underwater parks of its type in the state, protecting the various wrecks and other items on the bay's bottom.
+The views from any part of the Bay are fantastic, from the beach you can see the only island in Lake Tahoe, Fannette Island where a small teahouse was built by the owner of the Vikingsholm Castle.
 There are several camping areas in Emerald Bay including Eagle Point Campground, Bayview Campground and the boat-in campground on the West side of the bay.
-Parking around the bay is small and will cost you about $8 for the day.
-You can also access the popular Desolation Wilderness hiking and camping area from the Eagle Falls parking area.
+The bay is also home to one of the first underwater parks of its type in the state, protecting the various wrecks and other items on the bay's bottom.

 - Day Use

 - Beaches, Things to Do with Kids, Free Things to Do, Parks, Best Attractions & Activities: "Plan to get to the park early in the morning to get parking.
 This is the most popular area of the lake."